 "... in the panel's opinion, section 25 and the overall framework of the Act indicate a general preference for operators to reach their agreements and find solutions to their problems through commercial negotiation with one another.
 The Act intervenes in the case of interconnection, ..., to ensure that operators have assured access on reasonable terms and conditions to each other's networks and services.
 This purpose is all the more important where there are reasons to think in advance that such negotiations may involve such unbalance bargaining strength that intervention is necessary to ensure that fair terms are assured on a sufficiently prompt basis.
-The underlying object is to ensure that operators interconnect to enable them to provide services to their users on a basis that advances competition.
+The underlying object is to ensure that advances competition.